Indre-V/bee-aware/README.md

 </details><br/>

-_MEdium & Small Screen Devices_ have displayed in one column just like other all the other sections to maintain consistency.
+_Medium & Small Screen Devices_ have displayed in one column just like other all the other sections to maintain consistency.
 Labels are added to the input fields for accessibility purposes.

 <details><summary><b>Contact Medium and Small Screen</b></summary>